locale(5) - phpMan

 The following keywords are allowed:

-abday followed by a list of abbreviated weekday names.
-The list
+abday followed by a list of abbreviated names of the days of the week.

 starts with the first day of the week as specified by week (Sun-